-- The Plan is made available on our website at:

-- The Student Handbook refers students to the Plan. - When a prospective student is made an offer of a place (whether through UCAS or directly), the offer letter includes a link to the Plan and our Terms and Conditions. - During enrolment, the student is required to confirm that they have received the Plan and they accept the Terms and Conditions.
+- The Plan is made available on our website at: - www.bil.ac.uk/gem/policies/ - The Student Handbook refers students to the Plan. - When a prospective student is made an offer of a place (whether through UCAS or directly), the offer letter includes a link to the Plan and our Terms and Conditions. - During enrolment, the student is required to confirm that they have received the Plan and they accept the Terms and Conditions.